Jemt/Fit.UI/README.md

 We have been working very hard on Fit.UI since March 2015 and is now ready with a beta for people to start experimenting with.
 This beta is considered quite stable and reliable for a beta.
-It has been tested and improved on for more than 4 months, and is currently being incorporated into mission critical enterprise applications running on SharePoint (server & cloud).
+It has been tested and improved on since September 2015, and is currently being incorporated into mission critical enterprise applications running on SharePoint (server & cloud).

 # Example